Funding social security after automation

 Astonishingly, so far, the benefits of the black gold bonanza were only moderately used in countries which do not have these natural resources.
 They could have levied far higher import or consumption taxes on oil products than they actually did.

 Higher taxes on energy consumption is an obvious way to finance social security in 2017, rather than demanding low income workers to share a big part of their small income to fund their health care and future retirement.
 Such a tax would surely reduce energy consumption and lower CO2 emissions.
 What is wrong with that?
+Either way when it comes to finances and especially retirement in our day in age now, more people are in fear of their own instability, if you’re one of these people you should be looking at ways to increase your retirement pot.

 Maybe there are other “good” taxes?
 In Macau, the gambling tax, which is mainly contributed by visitors, finances a yearly basic income for all inhabitants as well as a fair share of the health care system.